Discover more from Chinese Characteristics

 The most influential piece for the future: Internet and the murmurs of post-modernity in China

 I translated this piece from Chinese after catching it going viral in certain internet circles, and for good reasons, the framings and concepts in this piece haunted me for the rest of 2022.
-The piece asks and answers questions straight out of Chaohuan: Why do we find pre-modern kinship structures overlaid on post-modern technologies?
+The piece asks and answers questions straight out of Chaohuan2: Why do we find pre-modern kinship structures overlaid on post-modern technologies?
 What is the true nature of consumption upgrading?
 And why do people buy from livestreaming?

-China's technology discourse in English often has an air of digital orientalism that places China in displaced temporality relative to the West.
+China's technology discourse in English often has an air of digital orientalism that places China in displaced temporality relative to the West3.
 This piece was balanced in taking a holistic perspective about the confluence of modularities that affects user behaviour in Chinese tech.

 The most optimist piece: A future history of China in the 2020s

 It is easiest to be pessimistic during bleak times; during this year, everyone had their knives out for China.
 Investors should see through sentiments for the underlying fundamentals, and this was my humble contribution to that effort.
 Things are never as good or as bad as it seems, especially about China.